-The W.W.
-Williams Company Cell Therapy Laboratory (CTL) at the OSUCCC – James is a 2,500-square-foot, state-of-the-art facility that produces clinical-grade living cells for use in blood and marrow transplants, in immune therapy clinical trials and therapies, and also in regenerative medicine clinical trials.
+The OSUCCC – James and the W.W.
+Williams Company Cell Therapy Laboratory (CTL) are turning cancer discoveries into treatments.
+The experts within the state-of-the-art, 2,500-square-foot facility produce clinical-grade living cells for use in blood and marrow transplants, immunotherapy clinical trials and therapies, and regenerative medicine clinical trials.

-- A quality control lab equipped for testing cell therapy products for safety, purity and potency, as required by the FDA;
+- A quality control lab to test cell therapy products for safety, purity and potency, as required by the FDA

-- Cryopreservation and storage equipment that enables the CTL to store patients’ products for 10 years or longer;
+- Cryopreservation and storage equipment that enables the lab to store patients’ samples and products for 10 years or longer

-- Specialized cell-processing equipment, including cell-selection devices, automated cell processors and bioreactors such as the CliniMACS Prodigy – an automated, self-contained system for cell selection, culture and preparation for infusion.
+- Highly specialized cell-processing equipment, including cell-selection devices, automated cell processors and bioreactors such as the CliniMACS Prodigy – an automated, self-contained system for cell selection, culture and infusion-preparation

-- In addition to the CTL facility, the staff performs and maintains extensive records of cleaning and sanitization, environmental monitoring, batch production, materials management and process-validation.
+- Expertly trained associates who perform and maintain extensive, detailed records of cleaning and sanitization, environmental monitoring, batch production, materials management and process-validation